User interview analysis – turning raw data into insights effectively

 To be clear: it’s totally fine if insights confirm previous beliefs.
 Analysis shouldn’t bend evidence just to produce new and exciting findings.
 At the same time, looking a bit deeper into the data instead of only scratching the surface can reveal unexpected connections or entirely new topics.
 These unexpected findings multiply the value of user interviews.

 User interview analysis is a distinct step in the course of a research project.
-But this doesn’t mean analysis only happens during this designated time.
+But that doesn’t mean analysis only happens during that designated time.
 The brain immediately starts to process new data by trying to make sense of it.
-Ideas can spark and patterns can emerge already while conducting the interviews.
-Also a joint recap with the team after each interview is a great way to identify early ideas while memory is fresh.
-Be sure to capture all these ideas immediately when they arise.
+Ideas can spark and patterns can emerge while you are still conducting interviews.
+Also, reviewing with the team after each interview is a great way to identify early ideas while the memory is fresh.
+Be sure to capture all these ideas as soon as they arise.

 There are two possible approaches when to schedule the main analysis part within the course of the project.